gerekper/ganjaking/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 19.7.1 =
+= 19.10 =
-Release Date: September 20th, 2022
+Release Date: November 8th, 2022

+Yoast SEO 19.10 is out today.
+This release mostly consists of bug fixes and enhancements.
+In addition, we're getting our WordPress plugins ready for the upcoming High Performance Order Storage feature in WooCommerce 7.1+.
+Update now!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-8-11-22) or [our release post in Spanish](https://yoa.st/release-8-11-22-spanish)!

+Enhancements:

+* Improves the call-to-action feedback string of the _Flesch Reading Ease_ insight when the text is recognized as fairly difficult.

 Bugfixes:

-* Fixes a bug where a fatal error would be thrown in combination with certain plugins that change the standard login page URL.
+* Fixes a bug where a fatal error would be thrown in the classic editor in combination with certain plugins that misuse metabox hooks.
+* Fixes a bug where users with site-wide basic access authentication would be prompted to insert their credentials when saving a post in Elementor if they didn't have the `manage_options` capability.
+* Fixes a bug where Yoast SEO-related post meta data would not be saved if a user without the `manage_options` capability would save a post in Elementor.

 Other:

-* Changes the copy in the `robots.txt` comment.
+* Deprecates the hooks used to add custom content to the Yoast SEO settings pages, in preparation for future releases.
+The following hooks have been deprecated: `wpseo_tools_overview_list_items`, `wpseo_settings_tab_crawl_cleanup`, `wpseo_settings_tab_site_analysis`, `Yoast\WP\SEO\admin_author_archives_meta`, `Yoast\WP\SEO\admin_date_archives_meta`, `Yoast\WP\SEO\admin_post_types_beforearchive`, `Yoast\WP\SEO\admin_post_types_archive`, `Yoast\WP\SEO\admin_taxonomies_meta`, `wpseo_admin_other_section`, `wpseo_admin_opengraph_section`, `wpseo_admin_pinterest_section`, `wpseo_admin_twitter_section`, `wpseo_import_other_plugins`.
+* Ensures compatibility with the _High Performance Order Storage_ feature in WooCommerce 7.1+.
+* Sets the WordPress tested up to version to 6.1.

-= 19.7 =
+= 19.9 =
-Release Date: September 20th, 2022
+Release Date: October 25th, 2022

-Yoast SEO 19.7 is out today!
-We’ve rolled out some general enhancements, bug fixes, and security improvements in this release.
-Go check it out!
-Read more about what's new in Yoast SEO 19.7 in [our release post in English](https://yoa.st/release-20-9-22) or [our release post in Spanish](https://yoa.st/release-20-9-22-spanish)!
+Yoast SEO 19.9 is out today.
+Yoast SEO already supports the Schema necessary for Google's Site Names update, but we've expanded support for it in this release.
+In addition, we give users more control over what names they can add, including an alternate title.
+Of course, there's a lot more, so check it out!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

 Enhancements:

-* Improves the handling of fatal errors in the front-end by preventing Yoast SEO to run in the login page, allowing users to access their dashboard.
-* Excludes empty custom post type sitemaps from `sitemap_index.xml`.
-* Introduces a new filter `wpseo_sitemap_post_type_first_links` that can be used to add links at the start of the first sitemap page for post types.
-Props to @jamalbou.
+* Adds input fields to overwrite the site name, as well as an extra input field for a (potentially shorter) alternate name.
+Google introduced new support for [site names in Google Search](https://developers.google.com/search/blog/2022/10/introducing-site-names-on-search).
+Yoast SEO already outputs this value correctly, using the WordPress site name.
+With these changes, we have increased the control site owners have over this value.
+* Improves the Schema output for Organization by no longer putting out an empty array if no social profiles have been added for it.
+* Adds immediate keyphrase tracking after connecting to Wincher.

 Bugfixes:

+* Fixes a bug where a fatal error would be thrown when using the `wpseo_breadcrumb_links` filter in the wrong way on PHP 8.0+.
-* Fixes a bug in the default editor where image elements would lead to repeated requests for that image source while editing content.
+* Fixes a bug where social or canonical URLs containing `@` would lead to encoding issues.
+Props to [@stodorovic](https://github.com/stodorovic).
+* Fixes a bug where the buttons in the _FAQ_ and in the _how-to_ block would be hardly visible when using a dark theme.
+* Fixes a bug where the number of words would be counted incorrectly when using Cyrillic script.
+Props to [kudinovfedor](https://github.com/kudinovfedor).
+* Fixes a bug where the _previously used keyphrase_ assessment would also appear under the readability analysis tab when the cornerstone content toggle would be switched on.
+* Fixes a bug where the SEO optimization routine would give an error when an image file of an image linked in a post could not be retrieved.
+* Fixes a bug where the wrong canonical URL would be set on attachment pages.

 Other:

-* Adds new disabled toggles to the Crawl settings tab in the General page.

-= 19.6.1 =
-Release Date: August 31st, 2022

-Other:

-* Fixes compliance with the wordpress.org plugin guidelines.

-= 19.6 =
-Release Date: August 23rd, 2022

-Yoast SEO 19.6 is out today!
-In this release, we’ve rolled out some general enhancements.
-In addition, we’ve improved the performance of Yoast SEO on bigger, more complex sites.
-Read more about what's new in Yoast SEO 19.6 in [our release post in English](https://yoa.st/release-23-8-22) or [our release post in Spanish](https://yoa.st/release-23-8-22-spanish)!

-Bugfixes:

-* Fixes a bug in the Classic Editor where clicking on the SEO link inside the publish box would not always scroll the SEO analysis into view.
-* Fixes a bug where an emoji in our replacement variable editors would not be entirely removed when the backspace/delete button is hit.
-* Fixes a bug where a redirect to our installation success page could happen on admin AJAX calls.

-Other:

-* Adds a "Search engines discouraged" notification in the Yoast SEO dashboard when the "Discourage search engines from indexing this site" WordPress setting is turned on.
-* Removes the Ryte integration and deprecates all the relevant classes.
-More information about this can be found at [yoa.st/ryte-deprecation](https://yoa.st/ryte-deprecation).
+* Adds taxonomy information to breadcrumbs of type "term" to be able to filter them better with the `wpseo_breadcrumb_links` filter.
+Props to [@svenvonarx](https://github.com/svenvonarx).
+* Adds a `wpseo_primary_category_admin_pages` filter to enable the use of the primary category in the post URL of additional admin pages besides the default ones.
+Props to [@ssvet](https://github.com/ssvet).
+* Reinstates the `wpseo_twitter_card_type` filter that was wrongly deprecated in 19.8.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).